jjrdk/sirabus/README.md

-# Shuttle Bus
+# SiraBus

-Shuttle Bus is a simple opinionated library for publishing and subscribing to events in an asynchronous and type-safe manner (to the extent that type safety can be achieved in Python).
+SiraBus is a simple opinionated library for publishing and subscribing to events in an asynchronous and type-safe manner (to the extent that type safety can be achieved in Python).

 Users publish events to an `IPublishEvents` interface, and users can subscribe to events by passing instances of an